ahiatt19/fit-vibe-startup/README.md

-## Start-up specification
+# Start-up specification
-# Elavator Pitch and Sketches
+## Elavator Pitch and Sketches
-This is my normal text
+### This is my normal text
+this is my normal text